linkeverything/linkeverything.github.io/__trash/__test/_posts/2012-01-03-layout-table-of-contents-include-post.md

 ---
-title: "Layout: Post with Nested Table of Contents via Helper"
+title: "Layout: Post with Nested Table of Contents via Helper"tags:
-tags:
   - table of contents
 ---